MU Engineering Library

 google NSF fastlane eRA Commons

 My research interests include sensory perception, pattern recognition, and human-machine interaction.
 My current research projects are focused on understanding and using sensor signals.
-In particular, we are investigating computational intelligence techniques for studying real-time sensory perception and interactive human-machine interfaces, and applying them to robotics (especially human-robot interaction), sketch understanding, gait analysis, and now eldercare.
-For more information, see also our Center for Eldercare and Rehabilitation Technology
+In particular, we are investigating computational intelligence techniques for studying real-time sensory perception and interactive human-machine interfaces, and applying them to robotics (especially human-robot interaction), spatial referencing interfaces, gait analysis, and now eldercare and rehabilitation.
+We are especially interested in proactive healthcare models, which include early detection of health changes and screening tools to detect high risk of injury.
+For more information, see also our Center for Eldercare and Rehabilitation Technology which includes links to our papers.

 July, 2012: We began a new collaboration in eldercare technology with Western Home Communities in Cedar Falls, IA, Inventive Health Solutions in Kansas City, and Lincoln University in Jefferson City, MO in a new project: An In-Home Health Alert System with Remote Care Coordination funded by the NSF as part of the US Ignite initiative.